marked-gil/the-million-euro-quiz/README.md

     * The color scheme is consistent by using shades of green dominantly, and some yellow colors, in the entire site.
     * The fonts used are consistent across all pages of the site.
     * The look and feel of the lightboxes (modals) are similar.
     * There is consistency in the navigation system of the site and the game.
 Nav links are placed at the top of the game page and 404 page.
-Also, other bottoms - such as the 'home', 'play', and 'play again' - are always located at the bottom after some text content where a user would expect them to be seen after reading a short textual information.
+Also, other buttons - such as the 'home', 'play', and 'play again' - are always located at the bottom after some text content where a user would expect them to be seen after reading a short textual information.
     * The logo appears on each page of the site.
     * Feedbacks are available for each interaction a user does in the site.
 Examples include:
         * When a mouse hovers on a link and button, a style change on the hovered link/button would appear, thus making the user aware that it is a clickable button/link.